Affordable Swimming Pool Financing in Florida

 #3: Solar Pool Covers

 The most budget-friendly swimming pool heating option on the market, solar pool covers are inexpensive to purchase and completely free to run.
 Of course, they’re incredibly environmentally friendly as well.
 Solar pool covers allow you to harness the sun’s heat; because of that fact, though, they’re really only as effective as the sun is bright and warm on any given day.
 Essentially, they work by trapping the natural heat from the sun, creating an insulated air layer.
-On a bright, hot day, your pool water may be able to benefit from a 5-degree temperature increase as a result.
+On a bright, hot day, your pool water can benefit from a 5-degree temperature increase as a result.

 An extra benefit of solar pool covers is that they can easily be installed without hiring a professional.
 All you have to do is unroll the cover along your pool’s surface; you just need to make sure the bubble side is facing toward your swimming pool water.